The Moody Blues: Keys of the Kingdom and Strange Times

 Keys of the Kingdom, released in 1991, had modest commercial success, peaking at No. 54 on the UK Albums Chart.
 Once again, Hayward's songs led off the album, with the new singles "Say It with Love" and "Bless the Wings (That Bring You Back)".
 The album also included Thomas's first writing contributions since The Present in 1983, with an ambient flute piece, "Celtic Sonant", and the closing track "Never Blame the Rainbows for the Rain", co-written with Hayward.
 Lodge contributed three songs, "Magic", the ballad "Lean on Me (Tonight)" and the Lennonesque "Shadows on the Wall".
 Tony Visconti produced some of the tracks on the album, as did Christopher Neil and Alan Tarney.
 The ensuing tour saw them invited to play at the 1991 Montreux Jazz Festival, with a DVD of their performance released in 2005, followed by an album release in 2021.

 The group remained a steady concert draw, and the album and video of their 1992 Night at Red Rocks concert enjoyed great success, particularly as a fund-raiser for public television in the US, where it had been first broadcast.
 The concert marked the first time the band had ever performed live with an orchestra.
 The Colorado Symphony Orchestra was conducted by Larry Baird, who was also the arranger for the show.

 The group also continued their use of additional musicians on stage and in the studio.
 Following on from his contributions as keyboardist on the Keys of the Kingdom album, Paul Bliss continued to play keyboards for the band live, being promoted to first keyboardist in 2001 (but was replaced in March 2010 after 19 years' continuous service).
 Thomas and Bliss continued the tradition of a flute/keyboard duet for many tours.
-After Edge injured himself in 1991, second drummer Gordon Marshall was brought in to back him up; he stayed with the group after Edge returned and remained in the position until autumn 2015, when he left to play in a Moody Blues cover band, Legend of a Band, and another cover band, Reflections.
+After Edge injured himself in 1991, second drummer Gordon Marshall was brought in to back him up; he stayed with the group after Edge returned and remained in the position until autumn 2015.